 Maria has over 14 years of experience in animation, film and advertising.
 She is a writer, director and creative producer at ATEM.
 Co-founder Christer has taken upon many roles over the years such as illustrator, 3D, 2D and stop-motion animator, editor and storyboard artist.
 At ATEM he is a game developer and producer.

-Two years ago ATEM Entertainment moved operations in Sofia.
+A year ago ATEM Entertainment moved operations in Sofia.
 Co-founders Maria and Hägglund tell us what makes Sofia a place to further develop a successful business in the creative sector.

 Please tell us briefly about your investments in Sofia?
 What does your company do in Bulgaria and outside?

-Maria: We founded Atem in Sweden for almost 15 years ago when we started to produce animation for commercials, feature films and music videos.
+Maria: We founded Atem in Sweden almost 15 years ago when we started to produce animation for commercials, feature films and music videos.
 Today, besides consulting on other projects, we create and produce our own Intellectual Properties such as films, games, books and more.
 We are specialized in animated films and board games.

 Christer: Atem Entertainment is an IP creating company.
 Space Yoghurt is our latest creation and the tv-series is partly produced in Bulgaria.
 We operate in Sweden, Italy, USA and Germany at the moment.